dtinit/data-transfer-project/config/gcp/README.md

 This ensures that our app always fetches the newest static content.

 ## Docker
-We use the build_and_deploy_api.sh script to build our Docker images.
+We use the build_and_upload_docker_image.sh script to build our Docker images.
-Given an environment name, the script copies the appropriate resources (index.html and secrets.csv) and compiles a new jar.
+Given an environment name, the script copies the appropriate resources (index.html and settings yaml) and compiles a new jar.
-It then generates a Dockerfile which passes settings from the appropriate settings.yaml as flags to our jar via ENTRYPOINT in our Dockerfile.
+It then generates a Dockerfile which sets our jar as the ENTRYPOINT.
 The script can also optionally build a new Docker image and upload it to GKE.